 Preparing for freezing weather:

-Know the location of the shut-off valve in your building.
+Know the location of the shut-off valve in your home or business.
 If you do not currently have a shut-off valve, have one installed as soon as possible.

 Remove and store garden hoses.

 Wrap pipes in crawl spaces, under porches, garages, and any pipes that have frozen in the past.

 Wrap pipes with dry newspapers, then cover newspapers with plastic wrap or garbage bags, and secure with string or wire.
 Commercially manufactured coverings are also sold at hardware and plumbing stores.

 To wrap pipes that have frozen before, even though precautionary measures have been used, electric heat tape should be used.

 Drain irrigation or water systems.

 If snow or ice is forecasted, some customers may want to place a visible stick or marker by the water meter.